BiTheDev/Project_management/index.md

 * Drop service website to connect service providers with clients.
 * Programmed with a stack contains Angular 7, TypeScript, C#, and MySQL database to explore new possibilities with different web development tools.
 * Cooperated with Coding Dojo mates on design database from scratch that includes 20+ tables and hundreds of columns.

-<h2 align='center'> Internship / Work Experience </h2>

-#### Eightcig LLC (Las Vegas, NV)
-##### Title: Web Development / Data Analyst Intern (July, 2019 - August, 2019)
-* Learned E-Commerce platform structure and analyzed company customer overall status
-* Analyzed 300,000+ customer online order status, margin, order behaviors and thousands of product inventory status with R, Rstudio and excel
-* Acquired Shopify structure and construct a sample website in order to cooperate with other co-workers

-#### University of Washington Humanistic GIS Lab (Seattle, WA)
-##### Title: Part-time Geo-BlockChain Project Developer (July, 2020 - Present)
-* Program an application that encourage users to donate Crptocurrency to financially vulnerable geographic regions that hold a fundraising event and support the community.
-* Currently under heavy development with Vue.js, web3.js, MapBox, and MySQL database.
-* Volunteered to join the project to learn new skill with lab mates and instructed by lab professor.

 <h2 align='center'> Certificates </h2>